egoist/aimer-deprecated/packages/aimer-preact/README.md

 aimer.add({
   title: 'with text',
-  // Use a function that returns a React element
+  // Use a function that returns a Preact element
   component: () => <MyButton>Hello World</MyButton>
 })